You've taken drone training courses and passed a written exam. A final clearance is needed for Advanced Operations Certification.

 Certified?

 I am affiliated with the RPAS Centre of Toronto; a provider of drone training courses in Ontario and throughout Canada.
 Booking requests are fulfilled via RPAS Wilco for Apple or RPAS Wilco for Android apps.
-A web version is at Network Map.
-On that website select the top menu option of 'Products', then submenu item of 'Flight Review'.
+A web version is available via the RPAS Reviewer Network Map.
 A free account to access the booking interface needs to be created.
-Find me according to the 'Examination Field Locations Available' on the right side of this page you're currently on.
+Find me according to the 'Locations' on this page you're currently on.
 Cost is $250.00

 Upon booking, I will be provided with your contact information to arrange a date, time, and location.
 Or, contact me directly via details on this page for pre-booking questions.

 The preparation training, mentioned above, isn't a formal drone training course, it is an information session.
-Cost is $150.00.
-It's important to understand that it ISN'T about providing a rubric to ace an evaluation!
+Preparation training cost is $150.00.
+It's important to understand that it is not about providing a rubric to ace an evaluation!
 It is a session to help understand the structure and expectations.
 It also provides an opportunity to ask questions for which clarification is needed.
 It isn't available on the same day as your scheduled formal evaluation.

 Get In Touch